pawartur/nft2wallet/README.md

 In order to run this app you have to:
 a.
 Install ImageMagick in your env
 b.
 Put the certificate required to generate Apple Wallet passes, signed with your private key, in `/resources/cert/NFT2WalletSignerCert.pem` (see [tynovyatkin/pass-js](https://github.com/tinovyatkin/pass-js) for more details)

+To run in locally with a dev server:
+* `yarn install`
+* `yarn dev`

 License:
 NFT2Wallet is [MIT Licensed](https://github.com/pawartur/nft2wallet/blob/main/LICENSE)